StarbirdTech/AI-Blueprints/generative-ai/fine-tuning-with-orpo/README.md

 - Select and download a compatible model from Hugging Face
 - Apply QLoRA configuration and prepare the model for training
 - Run the fine-tuning using ORPO
-- Perform evaluation and comparison with the base model using Galileo Prompt Quality
+- Perform evaluation and comparison between the base and fine-tuned models
 - Register and serve both base and fine-tuned models via MLflow

 ### Step 2: Deploy the Chatbot Service